 "Regardless of which method you use, first and foremost, you should understand your local anatomy," says Dr. Goldstein.
 "There is skin, muscle, and some blood vessels in the anal region.
 The reason for the exam is to catch any potential pathologies early on, as well as gain an understanding of each part’s function."

-While every anus looks different (which is why you should intimately get to know your own), there are a few things that healthy bums have in common, says Rafael A. Lugo, MD, FACS, the owner and CEO of Lugo Surgical Group.
+While every anus looks—and smells—different (which is why you should intimately get to know your own), there are a few things that healthy bums have in common, says Rafael A. Lugo, MD, FACS, the owner and CEO of Lugo Surgical Group.

 What does a healthy butt look like?